Divorce Lawyer

 Divorce is often a painful and tumultuous process.
-At The McGarity Group, our attorneys do everything possible to ease your anxiety as we work closely with you to resolve your divorce on terms favorable to you.
-Whenever possible, we seek to avoid a painful courtroom trial by negotiating a fair settlement out of court.
+At The McGarity Group, our attorneys do everything possible to ease your anxiety, and we work closely with you to resolve your divorce on terms favorable to you.
+Whenever possible, we prioritize negotiating a fair settlement out of court in order to avoid a stressful courtroom trial.
 This often means pursuing mediation, which can also save you time and money.
 However, when justice for you and your children requires a court battle, we provide the strong litigation skills you need.

-Skilled Divorce Lawyers to Litigate Your Contested Divorce
+Skilled Lawyers Ready To Litigate Your Contested Divorce

 When couples cannot reach an agreement on one or more of the ancillary issues of their divorce, they must have a hearing on outstanding issues.
 The divorce is then considered contested, which will result in one or more issues being litigated in court by each spouse’s attorney and ultimately decided by a judge.
-Of course, the divorce can be contested at the start if one spouse chooses to file under any of the traditional grounds for divorce, which are:
+Of course, the divorce can be contested at the start if one spouse chooses to file under any of the traditional grounds for divorce, which requires them to allege and prove one of the following:

 • Adultery